America's Test Kitchen Pear Crisp (Ep 2022)

 - 3 pounds ripe but firm pears (6-7 medium), see note above

-1. Adjust oven rack to lower-middle position and heat oven to 425 degrees.
+INSTRUCTIONS 1.
+Adjust oven rack to lower-middle position and heat oven to 425 degrees.
 Process nuts, flour, brown sugar, 2 tablespoons granulated sugar, cinnamon, nutmeg, and 1/8 teaspoon salt in food processor until nuts are finely chopped, about nine 1-second pulses.
 Drizzle butter over flour mixture and pulse until mixture resembles crumbly wet sand, about five 1-second pulses, pausing halfway through to scrape down sides and bottom of workbowl.
 Set aside while preparing fruit.

 2. Whisk remaining 2 tablespoons granulated sugar, cornstarch, lemon juice, and pinch of salt together in large bowl.
 Peel pears, then halve and core each (see illustrations below).
 Cut each half into 4 wedges and then cut in half crosswise (pieces should be about 1 1/2 inches).
 Gently toss pears with sugar mixture and transfer to 8-inch-square baking dish.